Close Modal×

 Use our proven RE State Exam Prep program to study for your Washington D.C. real estate exam.
 Our pass guarantee helps you feel confident your investment will pay off.
 Ready to get started?
 Sign up today for our free 3-day trial to see how we can help.

 TL;DR: The exam covers national and D.C.-specific topics, including property ownership, contracts, financing, and local regulations.
 There are math questions, and you'll be provided with a calculator.
-The exam has a pass rate of 75%.
+The exam has a pass score of 75%.
 You can retake the exam if you fail, but both sections must be passed within six months.
 To prepare, create a study schedule, use acronyms and mnemonic devices, join a study group, and consider a guided exam prep program.

 By